 The Fujinon 23mm f2 has some very nice natural color and contrast.
 You’ll see people say this lens is clinical because it doesn’t produce wild bokeh or crazy lens flares, while this is true, the lens still has some really nice character and I definitely wouldn’t call it clinical.

-You can often get more pop (also called micro contrast) with a low element lens like the 7Artisans 25mm f1.8 or the Meike 35mm f1.7, but you don’t get as corrected of a lens as something like this.
-Unfortunately, most people only care about sharpness anymore, so big companies like Fujifilm are forced to pump out fairly corrected lenses or the pixel peeping reviewers would destroy them.
+You can often get more pop (also called micro contrast) with a low-element lens like the 7Artisans 25mm f1.8 or the Meike 35mm f1.7, but you don’t get as corrected of a lens as something like this.
+Unfortunately, most people only care about sharpness anymore, so big companies like Fujifilm are forced to pump out fairly corrected lenses, or the pixel-peeping reviewers would destroy them.
 Fujifilm could probably make a bigger f2 lens with a lower element count and better pop, but I don’t think it would be as appealing.

-The Fujinon 23mm f2 is about as good as you’ll get from a big company in terms of color, contrast and micro contrast for a lens this small.
+The Fujinon 23mm f2 is about as good as you’ll get from a big company in terms of color, contrast, and micro-contrast for a lens this small.
 Believe it or not, Sony has a few good ones too, like the Sony Zeiss 35mm f2.8 and the 50mm f1.8.
-Actually the Sony Zeiss 35mm f2.8 has a little more pop than this lens, but it has some pretty nasty color ring patterns.
+Actually, the Sony Zeiss 35mm f2.8 has a little more pop than this lens, but it has some pretty nasty color ring patterns.

 The 23mm f2 is also a hair better than the 23mm f1.4 with color and micro contrast, just a hair.

 You get slightly more details in the color and tonal gradations.
 This is different than contrast and sharpness so it’s very hard to measure and people think it’s sort of pseudoscience Jedi nonsense.
-It’s not, its real and it’s very important, especially for people like me with an eye condition and can never see anything perfectly sharp anyway.
+It’s not, it’s real and it’s very important, especially for people like me with an eye condition and can never see anything perfectly sharp anyway.
 I would take a lens with a lot of pop over a sharper lens unless I’m shooting landscape photography.

 I’m not too wildly impressed by the bokeh of this lens but it’s not terrible.
-There is some cats eyes along the edges so it causes a minor swirl pattern to the bokeh.
+There is some cat’s eyes along the edges so it causes a minor swirl pattern to the bokeh.

-Here are a ton of bokeh samples, most of them are straight out of camera except for the two maple leaf shots.
+Here are a ton of bokeh samples, most of them are straight out of the camera except for the two maple leaf shots.
 As long as you don’t have any sharp highlights in the background it looks pretty smooth.

 Color Rendering & Contrast

-Colors look really nice right out of the camera.
+The colors look really nice right out of the camera.
 They’ll be more punchy if you shoot JPG since Fujifilm keeps their raws a little more flat.

-These are some straight out of camera samples shot RAW and thrown into Lightroom.
+These are some straight-out-of-camera samples shot RAW and thrown into Lightroom.
 So they’re Adobe Camera RAW.